willfaught/paige/README.md

 The HTML body can have a header, a body, and a footer.
 The header has the section menus, if any; the page title, if any; the page description, if any; and the page date, if any.
-The body has the content, if any.
+The body has the page content, if any.
 The footer has the copyright notice, if any.

 The page date is the publish date, if it exists; otherwise, it's the creation date.